Michel Majerus: Art

 In 1992, together with his fellow students from Stuttgart Nader (Ahriman), Stephan Jung, Susa Reinhardt and Wawa (Wawrzyniec) Tokarski, Majerus co-founded the artist group 3K-NH.
 They used the initials of their nicknames to form a cryptic name.
 3K-NH held exhibitions both in Stuttgart and Berlin.
 In 1993, Majerus and Jung moved to Berlin.

 Painting was Majerus's preferred medium of expression, but his creative horizon extended to many aspects of popular culture, from computer games, digital art, film, television, and pop music to trademarks and corporate logos and famous artists.
 Stylistic quotations of his paintings include aspects of works by Andy Warhol, Willem de Kooning and Jean-Michel Basquiat, video games and other pop-culture sources.
 In 1996, Majerus began his MoM Block series, comprising more than 170 canvases.
 MoM is an abbreviation of Modehaus Mitte, a former fashion factory in East Berlin, in which Majerus had his studio for a while.

 Majerus did not limit himself to two-dimensional surfaces, but painted installations which surround the viewer.
 For a 1994 show at his Berlin gallery Neugerriemschneider, he asked that a road be paved inside the modest exhibition space.
 In 1999, at the invitation of curator Harald Szeemann, he painted the façade of the international pavilion in the Giardini of the Venice Biennale.
 For his largest work, If You Are Dead, So It Is (2000), Majerus covered the interior surface of a 4000 sqft skateboarders' half-pipe.

 After moving to Los Angeles in 2000 through the German Academic Exchange Service (DAAD), Majerus began work on a series of thirty large-format paintings incorporating digital media and animated videos.
 Completed in Berlin the following year, the series eventually comprised over thirty works.
 Nine of these works would eventually become the Pop Reloaded exhibition in Los Angeles.
 Pop Reloaded emphasized the visual confusion of the urban landscapes and the scale of freeway billboards and office towers.
 It drew on works by Cy Twombly, Mark Rothko and Gerhard Richter.
 The paintings were accompanied by a video of a constantly changing image of Majerus's signature, to illustrate the idea of celebrity as a constantly changing concept.

 In 2002, shortly after his return to Berlin from Los Angeles, Majerus installed a life-size photograph of a Brutalist social housing block directly in front of the East side of Brandenburg Gate; the other side was taken over by a work of Thomas Bayrle.
 Majerus was working on an exhibition entitled "Project Space" for Tate Liverpool when he died.
+Halbzeit, created in 2002, was one of the last paintings by the artist before he died.